The Thaw Session

 "The Thaw Session" is a jam session by English alternative rock band the Verve.
 It was released exclusively as a free download by the band through the NME website on 22 October 2007.
-The fourteen-minute song was available for only one week from the website and intended as a preview to the material the band has been working on since reforming in the summer of 2007.
+The fourteen-minute song was available for only one week from the website and intended as a preview to the material the band had been working on since reforming in the summer of 2007.

 The title of the download is a reference to "Deep Freeze", a hidden track in "Come On", the final song on the band's 1997 studio album Urban Hymns.